Masen is an internationally recognized leader in the LGBTQ movement and serves as Interim Executive Director at Transgender Europe.

 LGBTQ hero: Bayard Rustin

-Shawn is the Senior Regional Political Director at the Dem.
-Legislative Campaign Committee and worked at several LGBTQ organizations.
+Shawn is the Regional Director, State & Local Campaigns at EMILY's List and worked at several LGBTQ organizations.

 LGBTQ Hero: Toni Atkins